 A study of plant and animal molecular and cellular structure, biochemistry and function.
 Emphasis will be placed on the molecular level of cells, cellular metabolism and the structure and function of the major organelles.
-The course is designed to precede Bio 351.
-Prerequisites: Bio III and II2, Che 22I and 222 or Sci II5, or concurrent enrollment, or consent of department chair.
+Prerequisites: Bio 111 and 112, Che 221 and 222 or Sci 115, or concurrent enrollment, or consent of division chair.